f4exb/sdrangel/Readme.md

   - This copies all dependencies for Qt but alas nothing from our software so you will have to do this yourself.
 In the same console cd to the root of the build directory and type:
     - `D:\development\sdrangel\windows.install.bat release D:\Programs\sdrangel`
     - use `debug` in the place of `release` if you built the debug version

+<h3>Running</h3>

+You will need to install Zadig to get USB support for hardware devices.
+Please refer to [Zadig website](http://zadig.akeo.ie/) for details.
+Basically if you get things working for SDR# or HDSDR then it will work with SDRangel.

 <h1>Software installation on Linux flavours</h1>